arcamens/arcamens/site_app/static/site_app/help/index.md

 ### Post Prioritization

-Arcamens timelines can play the role of backlogs where it can be used with scrum methodology, timelines can also be used for isolated task delegation.
+Arcamens groups can play the role of backlogs where it can be used with scrum methodology, groups can also be used for isolated task delegation.

-Prioritization of posts work alike the one for cards, when a given post is prioritized then an event is generated and everyone who is in the post's timeline gets notified.
+Prioritization of posts work alike the one for cards, when a given post is prioritized then an event is generated and everyone who is in the post's group gets notified.

-For doing prioritization of a given post just access the timeline then click on the signal icon at the post:
+For doing prioritization of a given post just access the group then click on the signal icon at the post:

 ![post-prioritization-0](/static/site_app/help/post-prioritization-0.png)

-Then would get a list of posts that are in that timeline:
+Then would get a list of posts that are in that group:

 ![post-prioritization-1](/static/site_app/help/post-prioritization-1.png)